Free at Last

 Of the artist but the subject matter.

-And like Gulliver lost my sense of scale.
+And like Gulliver lost his sense of scale.
 135

-From the last turn at the fork in the road
+From the last turn at the fork on the road

-Somewhere is at last good enough for me.
+Somewhere is at last good enough for him.

 The warm climate invites indiscretions.

-But her grace spoils even the most earnest
+But his grace spoils even the most earnest

 Taught early to be sweet children of God